jaiabhayk/clip/README.md

-You can run this program in one of 2 ways:
+1) External Dependencies:- Install NLTK (http://www.nltk.org/install.html) and Vowpal Wabbit (http://hunch.net/~vw/)

-1. python analyze_sentiment <training_data_file>  - This will perform training on the set supplied and do k-fold cross validation.
+2) Edit the vw_interface.py and change the variable "path_to_vw" to point vw

-2. python analyze_sentiment <training_data_file> <test_data_file> - This will perform training on the training set and test on the test set.
+3) Running the tool:- sh run_sentiment_analyzer.sh (optional train and test files, otherwise default will be taken).
+This will do k-fold cross validation and will also perform training on the training set and test on the test set.